SishaarRao/Tweet-at-Trump/README.md

 You will need the [Git CLI](https://git-scm.com/downloads) and the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed on your machine.

+You will need to create an application in [Twitter Apps](https://apps.twitter.com)

-This project is written in [Python 3.6.0](https://www.python.org/downloads/)
+This project is written in [Python 3.6.0](https://www.python.org/downloads/) so you're probably going to need that.

 ### Installation